Tribal Governments Role in Safe Drinking Water on Tribal Lands

 Since 1976, Congress has appropriated funds under the SDWA for grants to help states develop and implement their PWSS programs.

 Because of their unique status, tribes were not eligible to assume primacy in the original Act.
 Instead, EPA Regions were responsible for primary enforcement authority of the PWSS program in Indian country.
 Amendments to SDWA in 1986 allowed federally recognized tribes to receive primacy.

 To receive primacy for the PWSS program, a tribe must apply for and receive TAS status.
 The Navajo Nation is the only tribe with TAS status and primacy over the PWSS program.
 Having primacy, the Navajo Nation enforces SDWA regulations and program requirements for public water systems within their jurisdiction.

-The advantage of having primacy for the PWSS program is that the tribe takes an expanded role.
-This role could allow the tribes to more fully exercise their sovereign powers by establishing and enforcing environmental regulations for PWSS within their jurisdiction.
+Tribal primacy for the PWSS program allows the tribes to more fully exercise their sovereign powers by establishing and enforcing environmental regulations for PWSS within their jurisdiction.

 Tribes that assume primacy also take over many of the responsibilities otherwise managed by EPA.
 These include, but are not limited to:

 Adopting and implementing the NPDWRs;

 Maintaining compliance data systems;

 Primacy and TAS are sought out in conjunction, not separately.
 In order to be determined eligible for TAS in the PWSS program, a tribe must meet the following criteria:

 - Be recognized by the Secretary of the Interior;